DocOfi/RepData_PeerAssessment1/PA1_template.md

 ### An alternative way to impute using multiple mean values.

 Taking into account the distribution of NAS.
-From the above, we know that the NAs are equally ditributed over the different time intervals.
+From the above, we know that the NAs are equally distributed over the different time intervals.

 Since the missing values are equally distributed in the time intervals, taking the mean number of steps grouped by intervals will provide a closer approximation of the value instead of using a single value to replace all missing values.